aws-samples/aws2tf/README.md

 + Performs the necessary 'terraform import' commands
 + And finally runs a 'terraform plan'
 + Optionally if tfsec is installed - produces a security report

+#### Terraform State

+aws2tf maintains state in it's own local directory:

+generated/tf.<account-number>.<region>/

+When using cumulative mode this same state file is used / added to.

+It is not possibel at this time to use your own state location (eg. on s3)

 ----